Generic Name: triamcinolone (TRYE-am-SIN-oh-lone)

 Use triamcinolone suspension as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Triamcinolone suspension is for injection into the skin.
-Do not inject triamcinolone suspension into a vein or into an infected area.
+- Triamcinolone suspension is only for injection into a muscle or a joint.
+Do not inject triamcinolone suspension into a vein or into an infected or unstable joint.

 - Do not use triamcinolone suspension if it is discolored, or if the vial is cracked or damaged.